fugue/fregot/examples/demo/tutorial_walkthrough.md

     21|     ami = amis[ami]
             ^^^^^^^^^^^^^^^

-Instead of stepping _into_ the next query, we'll step _over_ it with the `:next` command:
+Instead of stepping _into_ the next query, we'll step _over_ it with the [`:next`](https://github.com/fugue/fregot#next) command:

     :next

-This brings us to line 22, and you'll see this output, where fregot is calling the `invalid_ami` function on the first AMI ID :
+This brings us to line 22 of `demo.rego`, and you'll see this output, where the `invalid_ami` function determines whether the first AMI ID is whitelisted:

     22|     invalid_ami(ami)
             ^^^^^^^^^^^^^^^^

-Let's step over the next couple queries until we see the results of the evaluation:
+Let's step over the next couple queries until we see the final results of the `deny` evaluation:

     :next

 You'll see this output, as fregot evaluates the second AMI ID for validity:

     22|     invalid_ami(ami)